-As the decision in Dobbs v.
-Jackson Women's Health Organization—and the likely subsequent overturn of Roe v.
+The decision in Dobbs v.
+Jackson Women's Health Organization and the subsequent overturn of Roe v.
 Wade and Casey v.
-Planned Parenthood—looms, physicians and patients across the country must prepare to navigate the ethical quagmire that abortion bans present.
+Planned Parenthood forced physicians and patients across the country to prepare to navigate the ethical quagmire that abortion bans present.
 That preparation requires an assessment of the full scope of abortion restrictions' effects, including how physicians' ethical obligations to their patients and to the practice of medicine may be reshaped, redirected, or even contradicted by the threat posed by laws not founded in science or based on evidence.

-This webinar will bring leading physician, legal, and ethicist voices together to discuss how the Dobbs decision betrays America's patients and physicians—and asks physicians to be complicit by betraying their patients as well.
-While it's difficult to anticipate the reach and effects of the oncoming wave of abortion bans and restrictions, panelists will discuss how clinicians must prepare themselves mentally for the changes they will be forced to make and provide ideas on how the medical community can bring the most ethical and comprehensive care possible to patients.
+This webinar, cosponsored by the New York University Grossman School of Medicine, brought leading physician, legal, and ethicist voices together to discuss how the Dobbs decision betrays America's patients and physicians—and asks physicians to be complicit by betraying their patients as well.
+While it's difficult to anticipate the reach and effects of the oncoming wave of abortion bans and restrictions, panelists discussed how clinicians must prepare themselves mentally for the changes they will be forced to make and provide ideas on how the medical community can bring the most ethical and comprehensive care possible to patients.

 Carrie Baker, JD, PhD

 Carrie N. Baker, JD, PhD, is the Sylvia Dlugasch Bauman chair of American studies and a professor in the program for the study of women and gender at Smith College.
 Her scholarly research centers on the intersections of gender and race in law and policy, focusing in particular on sexual harassment, sex trafficking, and reproductive health, rights and justice.
 She is a regular writer and contributing editor at Ms. magazine and she has a monthly column in the Daily Hampshire Gazette.
 She is the former president of the Abortion Rights Fund of Western Massachusetts.